Alifsamad007/commons-app-documentation/android/Google-Play-store-listing.md

 [I am drawing heavily on our website for this, thanks Tobias!]

 Join one of the largest photo and multimedia communities in the world!
-Commons is not only the image repository for Wikipedia, but an independent project that seeks to document the world with photos, videos and recordings.
+Commons is not only the image repository for [[Wikipedia]], but an independent project that seeks to document the world with photos, videos and recordings.

 Features:
 - Upload photos to Commons directly from your smartphone